 Most EMT programs require CPR training and certification before you begin.
 The American Heart Association and American Red Cross provide CPR training and certification.

-To receive an EMT license, you must be 18 or older and possess a valid state-issued driver’s license.
+You must be 18 or older and possess a valid state-issued driver’s license to receive an EMT license.
 You must also obtain National Registry Emergency Medical Technicians (NREMT) certification.
-Most states will recognize it for certification to become a licensed EMT.
+Most states will need it to certify you as a licensed EMT.

 EMTs must renew their EMT certification in two-year cycles.
-Recertification consists of either taking the cognitive exam or continuing education.
+Recertification involves either taking the cognitive exam or continuing education.
 The NCCP (National Continued Competency Program) requires 40 hours of continued education for recertification.

 Certifications and Licenses for Paramedics